Atomic Heart: Annihilation Instinct

-Taking place three days after the ending where P-3 refuses to confront Sechenov, Kollektiv 2.0 is fully operational, but Zakharov, merged within the network, has brainwashed people and leaked information, sparking a civil war.
-P-3 wakes in the Mendeleev Complex, now controlled by the rogue AI NORA, who has fallen in love with him and synced to his implant.
+Taking place three days after the ending where Sergey refuses to confront Sechenov, Kollektiv 2.0 is fully operational, but Chariton, merged within the network, has brainwashed people and leaked information, sparking a civil war.
+Sergey wakes in the Mendeleev Complex, now controlled by the rogue AI NORA, who has fallen in love with him and synced to his implant.
 She orders him to eliminate Zinaida, now leading an anti-Kollektiv faction.
-Heading to the surface, P-3 encounters NORA's inventor, Alexey Lebedev.
-He repairs P-3’s glove and explains that Zinaida seeks to control NORA for her weapon-making capabilities.
-To stop her, P-3 must collect BEA-D robots containing NORA’s code to reset her.
+Heading to the surface, Sergey encounters NORA's inventor, Alexey Lebedev.
+He repairs Sergey’s glove and explains that Zinaida seeks to control NORA for her weapon-making capabilities.
+To stop her, Sergey must collect BEA-D robots containing NORA’s code to reset her.

-NORA tempts P-3 with secrets about Blesna, but Lebedev connects him to Sechenov, who reveals that he preserved Blesna's brain in neuropolymer to revive her.
-He offers P-3 full access to his past and a leave of absence.
-P-3 agrees, resets NORA with the Twins' help, and restores order.
-As promised, Sechenov grants him leave, but as P-3 departs, Zinaida follows.
+NORA tempts Sergey with secrets about Katya, but Lebedev connects him to Sechenov, who reveals that he preserved Katya's brain in neuropolymer to revive her.
+He offers Sergey full access to his past and a leave of absence.
+Sergey agrees, resets NORA with the Twins' help, and restores order.
+As promised, Sechenov grants him leave, but as Sergey departs, Zinaida follows.
+(Note: "Blood on Crystal" reveals that the events of "Annihilation Instinct" were in fact a simulation created by Lebedev in order to make contact with Sergey while in Limbo.)

 Trapped in Limbo

-Taking place after the ending in which P-3 confronts Sechenov and is betrayed by Zakharov, P-3 awakens in Limbo, the same surreal dimension he encountered during his blackouts in the main game.
-Blesna, now in the form of a Polymer teardrop, guides P-3 through this dimension as they recover the latter's memory.
+Taking place after the ending in which Sergey confronts Sechenov and is betrayed by Chariton, Sergey awakens in Limbo, the same surreal dimension he encountered during his blackouts in the main game.
+Katya, now in the form of a Polymer teardrop, guides Sergey through this dimension as they recover the latter's memory.
 She reveals that her consciousness has also been trapped in Limbo, which was designed by Sechenov to house the minds of those using the Kollektiv in order to mind-control people.
-Blesna also briefs P-3 on the events in the real world, informing the latter that while Sechenov's body has disappeared, Kollektiv 2.0 has yet to launch, and P-3's own unconscious body has been taken to a lab alongside the bodies of the Twins.
-By completing puzzles and traversing a surreal, platforming-based landscape, P-3 eventually escapes Limbo and awakens, and sets out to find the rings he threw in the lake in order to restore Blesna.
+Katya also briefs Sergey on the events in the real world, informing the latter that while Sechenov's body has disappeared, Kollektiv 2.0 has yet to launch, and Sergey's own unconscious body has been taken to a lab alongside the bodies of the Twins.
+By completing puzzles and traversing a surreal, platforming-based landscape, Sergey eventually escapes Limbo and awakens, and sets out to find the rings he threw in the lake in order to restore Katya.